Maine Cabin Masters

 A Family Gathering PlaceChase and his team take on a project on McGrath Pond in Oakland, ME, that has been empty for 15 years.
 Stephanie bought this place from her father and promised him she would fix it up.
 After her father passed a few years ago, she knew she needed to get some help so she could fulfill her promise and bring it back to the fun cabin it once was. - A Family Cabin Fit For A KingE15

-A Family Cabin Fit For A KingThe Cabin Masters have a $50,000 budget to renovate a 100-year-old camp four-times the size of their usual builds.
-After it's found the cabin requires lead paint abatement, along with a series of harsh weather delays, the crew reluctantly asks for an extension on their deadline and faces the truth that cabins weren't meant to be built in the winter. - A Cabin For the YMCAE16
+A Family Cabin Fit For A KingThe Cabin Masters have a $50,000 budget to renovate a camp four-times the size of their usual builds.
+While they’re hesitant to take on such a huge project, the team is determined to deliver after finding out the client is a member of Ryan’s favorite band.
+After a series of harsh weather delays, the crew reluctantly asks for an extension on their deadline and faces the truth that cabins weren’t meant to be built in the winter.
+The team “drops the mic” on this build and blows away the entire family with a complete exterior and interior facelift including a special project that pays homage to a loved family member and a giant outdoor checkerboard for the kids. - A Cabin For the YMCAE16

 A Cabin For the YMCAThe Kennebec Valley YMCA in Augusta, Maine, needs a new play structure, and the Cabin Masters know just the crew for the job.
 In addition, Ryan decides it’s time to build the workshop that Chase Morrill has always wanted.
 With winter fast approaching and no budget for either project, the team work feverishly to finish the play cabin for the YMCA and the workshop for Chase before everything freezes over.